A disabled girl on the streets of Addis taught me the revolutionary power of neighbor love.

 Later in 2009, the family told me they were going to be evicted, because they didn’t have enough money to cover their property fees.
 Thankfully, my friends and I were able to raise the $350 they needed, and their humble home was saved.
 In fact, we raised extra money, and they were able to build a second room.

 On Easter Sunday 2010, Lily and I celebrated our engagement with Wude’s family – a rare year when American and Ethiopian Easters fell on the same day.
 I wanted them to be the first witnesses of our covenant when I got down on my knee and asked Lily to marry me.
-They embody for us what our marriage must always be about: neighbor-love with precious but poor people and the hope of resurrection.
+They embody for us what our marriage must always be about: neighbor-love with precious but impoverished people and the hope of resurrection.

-From the start, I personally committed to sending Wude to a private school on the one condition that she would no longer be sent out to work at night.
+From the start, I personally committed to sending Wude to a private school on one condition: that she would no longer be sent out to work at night.
 Unsurprisingly, Wude continued to flourish in her studies through high school, and Wude earned all A’s on her national matriculation exam – a major accomplishment that we celebrated over an Italian dinner with our dear friend Muluken.

-Why am I telling this story?
+Why am I telling Wude’s inspiring story?

-On the other hand, their house was saved and expanded.
-Wude got off the streets and has had the resources to make it to university.
-They have made new friends and had the dignity of speaking as respected teachers to my students.
-We share joy and hope, tears and laughter.
+On the other hand, Wude’s house was saved and expanded.
+She got off the streets and has had the resources to make it to university, excel in her studies, and graduate.
+Wude and her family have made new friends and had the dignity of speaking as respected teachers to my students.
+We share joy and hope, tears and laughter across the chapters of our lives.

 “What if?” is a powerful question that opens our imaginations to a new future.